Irtebat/cfk-reference-deployments/kafka_replicator_nginx_flink/readme.md

-# Deploy Confluent Platform + Flink using CFK and CMF
+c# Deploy Confluent Platform + Flink using CFK and CMF

 This guide provides a comprehensive walkthrough for deploying **Confluent Platform** and **Apache Flink** in an air-gapped Kubernetes environment using **Confluent for Kubernetes (CFK)** and **Confluent Manager for Flink (CMF)**.
 The reference implementation targets **Azure Kubernetes Service (AKS)**.